hi5/F4MiniMenu/readme.md

 In general: be careful opening with opening large numbers of files at once, programs can crash and your computer could become unstable requiring a reboot.

-Do not edit the F4MiniMenu.xml file while the script is running, any changes you make will be overwritten when the script exits.
+Do not edit the "F4MiniMenu.xml" settings file while the script is running, any changes you make will be overwritten when the script exits.
+As of v0.61 a backup is made at startup and saved as "F4MiniMenu.xml.bak"

 *Disclaimer*